8 Reasons Why Self Hosting Is So Important

 6. Better Technical Support

 This does vary from hosting provider to hosting provider.
-Generally though technical support is better because one your paying for it and they are also invested in you.
+Generally though technical support is better because one you’re paying for it, and they are also invested in you.
 They are not turning you into a product and selling or using your data to make money.

 7. SEO / Marketing

 When new content is published this is then eventually indexed into search engines.
 This is great because now more people can find you and your content by searching generally instead of having to know which platform to search on specifically.
 In return this improves your SEO (search engine optimization) or marketing to get better rankings in the search engine results.

 The options of growth are endless.
 Need more storage, email addresses, backup storage, database options, etc. it’s just a simple matter of contacting the hosting provider to add the feature or change your package plan.
 In a lot of cases you even have the ability to add another website under the same package plan at no added cost.

 This is honestly a tough question to answer.
 There are so many options out there that sometimes this is the reason why someone ends up using a platform instead of going with a self-hosted solution.
 I would suggest you first read my post “Different Types of Web Host Explained” to help contribute to choosing which hosting provider you want.
 Make sure to write a list of requirements and questions you may have.

 Here is a list of some directories of hosting providers.
 Keep in mind some maybe biased to encourage you to use their own services.
 Just use these sites as place to discover hosting providers, so you can research it out yourself.

 I personally use Cirrus Tech Ltd. located in Canada.
 If by chance you decide to use Cirrus Tech, do consider using my affiliate link when going to make a purchase to help support me.